COVID Vaccination and Update for Paediatric Transplant recipients and their Families

 - Clinical research options in Australia

-Facilitator: Toby Coates AO – Director of Renal Medicine, Royal Adelaide
+Facilitator: Toby Coates AO – Director of Transplantation, Royal Adelaide

 - Prof Steve Chadban, Director of Renal Medicine, Royal Prince Alfred Hospital, Sydney Royal Adelaide Hospital, and Co-chair, TSANZ/AOTA Covid-19 Taskforce